Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

     *NOTE: The deployment for Virtual Network supported environment will take approximately 60 minutes.
 While the deployment for Non-Virtual Network supported environment will take approximately 20 minutes.
 You can proceed with the setup steps outlined below once the deployment is complete.
 All resources will be deployed to the resource group named {env_name}-rg by default.
 If you provide an existing resource group name, the resources will be deployed to that group instead.*

 1. If you are creating a new FHIR server as part of the SMART on FHIR & ONC (g)(10) deployment, you can skip this step.
 However, if you are using an existing FHIR server, you will need to complete this step once the deployment is complete:
-    1. Navigate to your existing FHIR Service or Azure API for FHIR.
+    1. Navigate to your existing FHIR Server.
     2. Proceed to the `Transfer and transform data` -> `Export` blade.
     3. Select the storage account named as `{env_name}funcsa` deployed with the sample.
     4. Click on `Save`.

     *NOTE: This step should only be performed after deployment is completed.
-It is necessary to enable the existing FHIR Service or Azure API for FHIR to export data to the storage account created as part of this sample.*
+It is necessary to enable the existing FHIR Server to export data to the storage account created as part of this sample.*
     <br /><details><summary>Click to expand and see screenshots.</summary>
 ![](./images/deployment/7_fhirservice_exportconfig.png)
 </details>